siavash79/PixelXpert/CanaryChangelog.md

 **canary-340**
-- A14a21b2 & A15: Fixed system crash when changing adjusting volume
+- A14a21b2 & A15: Fixed system crash when adjusting volume

 **canary-339**
 - A14ap21b2: Fixed QS Tile label sizes